Design Tokens

 Effects

 Shadow definitions live in base/effect-base.
-They are applied through utilities and the elevation system rather than referenced directly.
+They are consumed internally by shadow utilities and the elevation system and do not surface as standalone CSS variables.

 Figma and CSS variables